whalestackhq/wordpress-plugin/src/coinqvest/readme.txt

 = Use case =

 Example: You sell an e-book for 20 USD on your website.
 Your user pays in Bitcoin and you will receive 20 USD in your bank account.
 Within minutes.
-All you need is to implement the COINQVEST checkout button into your WordPress site.
+All you need is to implement the COINQVEST checkout button into your WordPress website.

 = Docs and support =